 They are a songwriter and lyricist, having written for bands and musical theatre projects.
 Current musical theatre projects include The Faggot Manifesto and More Than This.

 (Picture with Ultan Pringle at Backstage Theatre Longford as part of the Activate Programme developing The Faggot Manifesto)

 They completed the Young Music Graduate Programme with Music and Healthcare Ireland (pictured at Tallaght Hospital) to train to become a musician in healthcare.
 This has provided HK with valuable skills in community arts participation.
 They were selected for the Art Council’s Artist in the Community Award where they partnered with AsIAm to explore musical composition with the Autistic community.
-They have experience teaching and music directing, and have taught music to children, teenagers, and adults at the Independent Theatre Workshop, St Agnes CCMA, and Rosary College.
+They have experience facilitating, teaching, music directing, and have taught music to children, teenagers, and adults at the Independent Theatre Workshop, St Agnes CCMA, and Rosary College.

 They were selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
 The festival programme can be read here.

 They founded and ran The Film Scene for filmmakers to networking and screen their films.
 They ran every aspect from hosting the Q&A sessions, social media, event planning, and curating the programme each month.
 During the pandemic, they curated an audio-visual sister publication, called The Film Zine.
 This publication was nominated for Best Magazine Layout and Design at the SMEDIAS 2021.

 During their time in Trinity College Dublin, they were chairperson of TCD Jazz Society.